 PROGRAM AND SERVICES

-The Center for Social Justice and Multicultural Education will be a major regional center to educate and train individuals and organizations to become multiculturally competent.
+The Center for Social Justice and Multicultural Education is a major regional center educating and training individuals and organizations to become multiculturally competent.
 The CSJME sponsors programs to educate, train and inspire administrators, faculty, corporate professionals, and community leaders to understand and embrace multiculturalism as a core organizational and leadership principle.
-The CSJME organizes conferences, seminars, workshops, lectures, films and retreats to develop participants’ awareness, skills and knowledge of multicultural competency and social justice.
+The CSJME organizes conferences, seminars, workshops, webinars, webilogues, lectures, films and retreats to develop participants’ awareness, skills and knowledge of multicultural competency and social justice.

 The Intergroup Dialogue Program is a dialogic social justice education program that fosters participant engagement and learning across differences.
 Intergroup dialogues focus on race, gender, sexual orientation, class, and religion.
 The CSJME offers intergroup dialogues for faculty, administrators, and staff to promote professional development and multicultural competency.
 Employees have the opportunity to contribute to their own professional development plans as they explore important social issues with colleagues from across the campus.
 Intergroup dialogues are offered throughout the year.